All Episodes

 You know, what the heck is going on?

-I got a secretary of state who's a political hat who's unfit for office.
+I got a Secretary of State who's a political hat, who's unfit for office.

-I was a no-under confirmation because she could not tell me how she's gonna make elections in Pennsylvania more secure than what I saw in Afghanistan, and then a Supreme Court that rewrites law.
+I was a no-inter confirmation because she could not tell me how she's going to make elections in Pennsylvania more secure than what I saw in Afghanistan.

 I mean, it's just out of control.

-And so we need another four years for President Trump because the swap has been exposed, but it has to be completely drained, and we need four more years to do that.
+And so we need another four years for President Trump because the swamp has been exposed, but it has to be completely drained.

-God help us, otherwise we'll we will lose our republic.
+Otherwise, we will lose our republic.

 Thank you for being with us.

-This postal worker, um, what's taking place, um it's just it's it's clear, it's evident to the people.
+This postal worker, what's taking place, it's just clear.

-Um, that the people are speaking up and standing up and saying, hey, this is this was fraudulent.
+I'm getting hundreds and hundreds of emails coming in, which I'm very excited about, that the people are speaking up and standing up and saying, hey, this is fraudulent.

-Um our votes need to matter, and we'll never have another fair and free election again, Sean, if we continue down this path.
+Our votes need to matter, and we'll never have another fair and free election again, Sean, if we continue down this path.

-And so it's this is it.
+And so this is it.

 The Republic is at stake.

-So that came out yesterday in a press conference, so that's a little step in the right direction, Sean.
+So that's a little step in the right direction, Sean.

 Well, I agree.